Officials 'expecting Bahamians to be disciplined' as curfews end

 “As it stands right now, our numbers are going down and we actually changed the curfew hours (in September) and so I want to speak on what is in place now.
 As a government, we have the opportunity to use a lot of different techniques and tools if the pandemic gets in a particular position.
 That’s why we have an advisory committee.
 The advisory committee with our technical support team will guide us on whatever we need to do to protect lives, families and prevent person-to-person spread,” he said.

-He said the government is focused on managing the pandemic through legislation—not a state of emergency, which had been in place since March 2020.
+He said the government is focused on managing the pandemic through legislation—not a state of emergency.

 He said the government has metrics and guidelines from other countries and the Pan American Health Organization to follow if case numbers increase.